fetchcord/FetchCord/README.md

 --terminal, set custom terminal (useful if using a script or dmenu).

---termfont, set custom terminal font (useful if neofetch can't get it).
+--termfont, set custom terminal font (useful if fastfetch can't get it).

 --pause-cycle, Extra cycle that pauses FetchCord to show other activities.